 All this super-heated activity made it inevitable the state would step in at some point.
 The extra scrutiny has largely been welcome.
 With audience numbers climbing fast, so, too, have incidences of fraud.
 A report published in March 2020 by the China Consumers Association (CCA) showed 37.3 percent of customers reported problems with purchases made during livestreaming sessions.¹³

 Δ The stars of shoppable livestreaming in China, such as Viya (above), depend on large teams of assistants to help plan and execute events.

-Brands face a different set of problems.
+Meanwhile, brands face a different set of problems.
 Big hosts such as Li and Viya are backed by large teams of stylists and assistants who help to select products, decide discounts and plan broadcasts.
-But even with support like this, it takes long hours and formidable commitment to build and maintain a big audience.
+But even with support like this, it takes long hours and commitment to build and maintain a big audience.
 For small and mid-tier hosts the temptation is to pad viewer numbers and inflate sales figures.

 A common scam is to use up-front fees to pay proxies to make purchases during livestreams.
-The maximum product allowed under contract is then returned to the brand and any remaining items are sold on to third-party e-commerce sites.
+The maximum product allowed under contract is then returned to the brand and any remaining items are sold on third-party sites.
 Although not fake in a technical sense such sales numbers are not true in any meaningful way.¹⁴

 Towards The New Normal